sabrina-li/bamazon/README.md

 });
 ```

-run `seed.sql` to fill products and departments table data or create your own product/departments data

-run `insertNewProduct.sql` to create required stored procedure

-You are good to go!
+- You are good to go!

 ## Usage
 ------